wavemaker/docs/learn/how-tos/implement-openid-google-provider.md

 id: "implement-openid-google-provider"
 sidebar_label: "Open ID using Google provider"
 ---
-In this document we discuss the steps to implement Google as open ID provider.
+In this document we discuss the steps to implement Google as Open ID provider.

 ---

-## Google as OpenID provider
+## Google as Open ID provider

-1. Select the openID provider as Google from the drop-down menu of Provider ID.
+1. Select the Open ID provider as Google from the drop-down menu of Provider ID.
 [![](/learn/assets/wm_openid_8_f.png)](/learn/assets/wm_openid_8_f.png)

 2. Provide the required details in the Identity Provider Information section.